-In order to implement this policy, it is important that our staff themselves have a high selfesteem and also believe completely in the aims and philosophy of the nursery.
+To implement this policy, it is important that our staff themselves have a high self-esteem and believe completely in the aims and philosophy of the nursery.

 To achieve this staff:

 Work together at all times and help each other out as much as possible.